htcondor/htcondor/docs/version-history/development-release-series-89.rst

    function should now give better results on objects and function in the bindings.
    :ticket:`6953`

+-  X.509 proxies now work properly with job materialization.
+   In particular, the job attributes describing the X.509 credential are now set properly.
+   :ticket:`6972`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings